ewingjm/power-playwright/CONTRIBUTING.md

 Control redirector classes are used to redirect requests for an instance of a PCF control class type (e.g., `ILookup`) to a specific control type (e.g. `ISimpleLookupControl`) based on a combination of organisation, app, and user settings.
 The specific control type rendered for any given control class is subject to change as a result of Microsoft's platform updates, which means these classes are located in the _PowerPlaywright.Strategies_ project.

-Create a new interface under _src\PowerPlaywright.Strategies\Redirectors_ that inherits from the abstract `ControlRedirector<TSourceControl>` class, where `TSourceControl` is interface created for the PCF control class.
+Create a new class under _src\PowerPlaywright.Strategies\Redirectors_ that inherits from the abstract `ControlRedirector<TSourceControl>` class, where `TSourceControl` is interface created for the PCF control class.
 Generate the constructor and method override required by the abstract class and implement the method body.

 ```csharp
 /// <summary>